Dee-Des/all-dublin-camera-club/README.md

 ![Navigation and Hero image](/documentation/images/features/Navigation%20and%20Hero%20Section.png)

-The landing page image

-The landing page includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-This section introduces the user to the All Dublin Camera Club with an eye catching animation to grab their attention

-Landing Page

 ### Benefits Section

 The Benefits section will allow the user to see the benefits of joining the All Dublin Camera Club meetups, as well as the benefits of photography overall.